The executive compensation for many corporate and nonprofit top executives continued on an upward trajectory during 2018.

 Also receiving at least $10 million in stock and stock-options awards were Wells Fargo’s Sloan ($14 million), United Technologies’ Greg Hayes ($12.04 million) and Lowes Cos.
 Inc.’s Marvin Ellison ($11.52 million).

 For 17 corporate executives, their incentive pay and bonus exceeded their salary.
-The biggest gap was for Greg Gantt of Old Dominion Freight Line Inc. at $630,108 in salary and $8.48 million in incentive and bonus pay.
+The biggest gap was for executive chairman David Congdon at Old Dominion Freight Line Inc. at $630,108 in salary and $8.48 million in incentive and bonus pay.
+Greg Gantt, its chief executive, had $616,339 in salary and $3.79 million in incentive and bonus pay.

 Controversial CEO pay ratios